hoangperry/hoangperry.github.io/_posts/2019-10-09-how-to-ride-a-motorbike.md

 # Scooter & Electric Motocycle

 If you motocycle is a scooter just twist the throttle slowly and you motocycle will move.
+Usually, the front-brake is on your right hand, and rear brake is on the opposite hand.

 # Manual Transmission Motorcycle